GabeMillikan/AWS-ECS-Template/INSTRUCTIONS.md

     - Add an inbound rule allowing all traffic from the security group created in the above step.
         - Type: All Traffic
         - Source: Custom, and search for the name of the load balancer security group
-    - TODO: can probably disable all outbound traffic?
     <details>
         <summary>See Image</summary>
         <img src="./.github/readme-images/sg-ecs-tasks.png" width="600px"/>